Jennifer Lawrence and 'Mockingjay' cast take final Comic-Con bow

-SAN DIEGO, Calif "Make no mistake, the game is coming to its end," President Snow tells Katniss Everdeen in the first official "Mockingjay - Part 2" trailer, released on Thursday, as Jennifer Lawrence led "The Hunger Games" stars in their final Comic-Con bow.
+SAN DIEGO, Calif.
+July 9 "Make no mistake, the game is coming to its end," President Snow tells Katniss Everdeen in the first official "Mockingjay - Part 2" trailer, released on Thursday, as Jennifer Lawrence led "The Hunger Games" stars in their final Comic-Con bow.

 "Mockingjay - Part 2," due in theaters on Nov.
 20, will conclude the popular dystopian young adult "Hunger Games" film franchise that follows heroine Katniss Everdeen (Lawrence) as she leads a revolution against oppressive leader President Snow.